Juniper/yams/README.md

 - **Multi-cluster Management**: Connect to multiple Kubernetes clusters simultaneously
 - **Flexible Access Methods**: Direct kubeconfig access or SSH tunnel connections for remote clusters
 - **Generic Kubernetes Operations**: List clusters, namespaces, pods, and execute commands in any pod
-- **JCNR-Specific Tools**: Specialized commands for DPDK, Contrail Agent, and cRPD components
+- **JCNR-Specific Analysis**: Deep visibility with CLI commands and HTTP API integration.
+Correlate data from commands to give a usable summary of JCNR state.
 - **VS Code Integration**: Native support for VS Code Copilot Chat and other MCP clients

 ### Use Cases